 Urban Water Quality Grants have helped fund projects totaling almost $10 million that are estimated to have removed more than a half million pounds of debris since that time and more than 2000 pounds of phosphorus annually.
 One pound of phosphorus removed from the county’s watersheds prevents 500 pounds of algae growth in area lakes.

 Municipalities that maintain one of the county’s top ten stormwater outfalls into the lakes (see list below) are eligible for an enhanced cost-sharing rate of 75% of the total cost of the project (no cap).
 Other projects that treat urban runoff will be eligible for cost-sharing up to 50% of the total cost (not to exceed $100,000).
 Projects that are funded will provide efficient cost-effective treatment of urban runoff.
-In order to be considered for funding, practices must be constructed and fully functional by the end of 2018.
+In order to be considered for funding, practices must be constructed and fully functional within 1 year of grant approval.

-Please note that projects will be evaluated and selected as they are received with an initial application deadline of April 30, 2017.
-With this in mind, you are encouraged to submit any potential projects as soon as possible.
+Projects will be evaluated and selected as they are received.
+You are encouraged to submit any potential projects as soon as possible.
 Contact WRE staff with any questions.